The Society's Sean Berdy on Deaf Representation, Teen Activism and His Buzzy New Netflix Drama

 How did you draw on your own experiences with deafness to inform this character?

-Sam’s story doesn’t exactly parallel my life because I’ve always been able to hear a little bit—and I can pretty much hear sounds with a hearing aid.
+Sam’s story doesn’t exactly parallel my life because I’ve always been able to hear a little bit.
 I love music.
 I consider myself bilingual: my first language is ASL but I do have the ability to speak.

 Has ASL visibility increased in Hollywood since you started your career?